 Grilling on a wooden plank is a lot like using a pan, except the plank has the ability to produce smoke.
-This method is great because it provides a stable surface to put food on while giving an authentic smoke for flavor.
+This method is great because it provides a stable surface to put food on while giving it an authentic smoke flavor.
 This is particularly good if you are grilling something delicate like fish fillets.
 In fact, this method was developed to accommodate fish, though you can cook a wide variety of foods using a plank.

 Get the Right Plank